 We do it because we want to have the benefits of a passive income, ultimately, after putting hard work upfront for it.

 LM: That’s when you can go live in Florida and go fishing every day.

 LM: That’s my goal.

 What Is Commission Like?

-LM: Oh geez, all right.
-So, commissions.
-Commissions are very easy.
-You’re either going to get the full commission when you enroll somebody that is getting into Medicare or you’re going to get half, that’s it.
-There’s no other option.
+LM: Commissions are very easy to grasp.
+You either get full commission when you enroll somebody in a Medicare Advantage plan for the first time, or you’re going to get half.

-DD: Luis, real quick, for the sake clarifying for agents wanting to know more about commissions, this assumes a client you wrote last year was a first timer to Medicare Advantage so you got the full $500?
+DD: For the sake clarifying for agents wanting to know more about commissions, this assumes a client you wrote last year was a first timer to Medicare Advantage so you got the full $510?

-DD: The renewal commission that’s paid out May 1st, is that the whole $250 or is it earned at that point?
+DD: The renewal commission that’s paid out in Mat, is that the whole $255 or is it as-earned at that point?